whalenpt/ParamTree/README.md

 its main purpose is to be able to view and change parameters seamlessly at multiple locations in an application GUI.

-Core functionality is provided in the ParamTreeModel class which is a subclass of QAbstractItemModel.
-The ParamTreeView and ParamTabWidget classes are for displaying and editing the values stored in the ParamTreeModel.
+Core functionality is provided in the TreeModel class which is a subclass of QAbstractItemModel.
+The TreeView, TreeWidget, and TreeTabWidget classes are for displaying and editing the values stored in the TreeModel.

 # Dependencies #